raised of $15,521

 Cost of transferring payments internationally, processing online donations (5%) and a contribution to Kopernik's operational costs (15%)

-Kopernik Solutions is fundraising for this project.
-Kopernik Solutions will then provide a sub-grant to a trusted partner organisation who will implement the project.
+Kopernik Solutions provided a sub-grant to a trusted partner organisation who is implementing this project.